-Ask Dr. Peirson: How Can I Minimize Risk Of Bruising?
+Ask Dr. Peirson: How Can I Minimize the Risk of Bruising?

 If you are attending ArtMed for any treatment that involves injections (Botox, Xeomin, Belkyra, PRP, filler, sclerotherapy) please understand there is a risk of bruising.
 Avoiding bruising entirely is impossible but you can certainly minimize the risk.